 Sober curiosity in young people

-The decline in alcohol consumption in Australia over the past two decades can be largely attributed to major declines in drinking among teens and young adults.
+While Australians of all ages are concerned about alcohol harms, the decline in alcohol consumption in Australia over the past two decades can be largely attributed to major declines in drinking among teens and young adults.

-Last year, 400,000 Aussies went alcohol-free – mostly millennials.
+In 2023, 400,000 Aussies went alcohol-free – mostly millennials.

 The 2019 National Drug Strategy Household Survey found that the proportion of people in their 20s abstaining from alcohol more than doubled in the 18 years between 2001 and 2019, from nine percent to 22 percent.